Salesforce Date Formula Business Days

 Suppose, we want to decide the date of the upcoming campaign within the next three days.
 But what if the Toady is Thursday?
 Thursday + 3 days is Sunday, and our campaign members won’t be available on that date.

-In simple terms, we should decide the date of the upcoming campaign within three business days and subtract all the holidays if falls any in between.
+In simple terms, we should decide on the date of the upcoming campaign within three business days and subtract any holidays that fall in between.

-Unfortunately, Salesforce doesn’t have a function for handling business days, so we’ll have to make your own formula.
+Unfortunately, Salesforce doesn’t have a function for handling business days, so we’ll have to make our own formula.
 So, let’s create a formula and understand it.

 CASE(